 While tip pooling practices are legal in Ontario, there are numerous intricacies involved that all foodservice professionals should be aware of to ensure that they are in compliance with the Employment Standards Act.

 The Ministry of Labour’s website explains what constitutes a tip pool: “A tip pool is a collection of employees’ tips that is redistributed among some or all of the employer’s employees.
 This includes tip outs, which are payments from one employee to other employees because it is required by their employer’s policy.
 An employer may withhold, make a deduction or require an employee to give them a portion of their tips and other gratuities if the amount that is collected will be redistributed as part of a tip pool.”
-However, employers are prohibited from sharing in the tip pool, including deducting for costs such as credit card fees.
+However, employers are prohibited from sharing in the tip pool.